-Looking young
+Looking Young

 Perhaps sixteen year old girls don't want to look younger, but from that point on, and for most of the population in Western society, looking young is a common desire.
-Everybody wants to find the fountain of youth, whether it be in a pill bottle, a special diet, surgery, or an ebook.
+Everybody wants to find the fountain of youth, whether it be in a pill bottle, a special diet, surgery, or a book.

-An ebook about staying or appearing young in the face of growing old will have a solid future.
+A book about staying or appearing young in the face of growing old will have a solid future.
 Here are some title ideas, and I'm sure you can come up with a truckload more.